hawaclawek/ml-optimized-orthogonal-basis-pp/readme.md

 The first three Jupyter notebook exports deal with preliminary work,
 like implementing Chebyshev basis into our exiting solution or segment size experiments.
-Notebook exports 03 - 06 cover the eessential results discussed in our paper.
+Notebook exports 03 - 06 cover the essential results discussed in our paper.
 Notebook export 07 documents generation of plots for the paper.